theowenyoung/archive-actionsflow/packages/actionsflow-trigger-aws_sns/README.md

 # `@actionsflow/trigger-aws_sns`

-This is an [Actionsflow](https://github.com/actionsflow/actionsflow) [aws sns](https://aws.amazon.com/sns/) trigger.
+This is an [aws sns](https://aws.amazon.com/sns/) trigger of [Actionsflow](https://github.com/actionsflow/actionsflow).
 Any messages published to the SNS topic you created are triggered by this trigger.

 > This is an official trigger, you don't need to install it manually.